 Use Cases.

-Global and multi-market businesses.
++ Global and multi-market companies.

-Investment groups and capital allocators.
++ Investment groups and capital allocators.

 -